mouradap/bioinformatics_exercise/README.md

 # bioinformatics_exercise
-This repository is for a bioinformatics data pipeline exercise
+This repository is for bioinformatics data pipeline exercises